EY4180/Graphics-Animation-Project/report/report.md

 vec3 reflection = reflect(light, normal);
 float cosTheta = clamp(dot(reflection, eye), 0.0, 1.0);
 float specularCoefficient = pow(cosTheta, n);
+if (dot(light, normal) < 0.0 ) {
+  specularCoefficient = 0.0;
+}
 return specularCoefficient;
 ```

 Increasing values of `n` increase the amount of specular highlighting
 that occurs.
 This specular equation is designed to blow up then the
 eye is in the same direction to the reflected vector.
+And if the light source is
+not in front of the vertex, then specular is set to 0.

 To get the specular component tending towerds white.I simply created a constant
 colour vector which contained the elements `{0.1,0.1,0.1}` which will be scaled by the